portworx/px-docs/release-notes/portworx-enterprise.md

 * TOC
 {:toc}

+## 1.2.11.7

+### Fixed issues

+* Suppress un-necessary log prints about cache flush
+* PWX-4272 Handle remote host shutdowns gracefully for shared volumes.
+In the past this could leave stray TCP connections.

+### Errata

+* Do not manually unmount a volume by using linux `umount` command for shared volume mounts

 ## 1.2.11.6 Release notes

+### Fixed issues

 * Provide capability to drop system cache on-demand (for a select workloads and large memory system) and turn it off by default